-The Sierra Madre Kiwanis Presents Renaissance of Traditional Chinese Culture
+The Sierra Madre Kiwanis Presents Renaissance of Traditional Culture

 On Tuesday, October 20, 2015 at noon, the Sierra Madre Kiwanis presents renaissance of traditional Chinese culture.
 Guest speaker Dr. Wen Chen will give a presentation on traditional Chinese culture.
 The lecture will discuss Chinese wisdom and traditions that have been passed down for over 5000 years, regarded as gifts from the heavens.